Support for Bicyclette to power up female social cycling

 “The format of this event provides new riders with a safe introduction into road cycling as well as suited to those cyclists already taking to the road several times a week.
 With a police escort, support vehicles and cycling guides, each participant virtually gets their own closed road ride around Brisbane,” Ms Manchon said.

-“This is the first women’s only cycling event in Queensland, and females of all ages are invited to attend, on whatever bike they have available to them.”
+“This is the first women’s only cycling event in Queensland, and females of all ages were invited to attend, on whatever bike they have available to them.”

-From the makers of the Brisbane BMW & Westside BMW Ride For Life Challenge, the event follows a similar style, except will just be for women and girls.
+From the makers of the Brisbane BMW & Westside BMW Ride For Life Challenge, the event followed a similar style, except it was just for women and girls.

-The ride will raise funds for an event beneficiary, Rare Ovarian Cancer.
+The ride raised funds for Rare Ovarian Cancer.

-It will also feature a women’s health expo at the finish area, to provide participants with further resources and advice to support their nutrition, physical activity and wellbeing.
+It also featured a women’s health expo at the finish area, to provide participants with further resources and advice to support their nutrition, physical activity and wellbeing.